-What is a substitute in soccer?
+What is a Substitute in Soccer?

-How many substitutes are on a bench?
+How Many Substitutes are on a Bench?

-A substitution is the act when a coach formally alerts the official that he'd like to swap a player on the field for one on the bench.
-At professional levels, this is limited to a certain number per game.
-But in youth, collegiate or international friendly matches, coaches have as many substitutions as they have players on their bench.
-They are unlimited.
+Substitute players are available on the bench, with the number of available substitutes ranging from three to 12, depending on the league or tournament rules.
+At professional levels, substitutions are limited to a certain number per game, typically three.
+However, in youth, collegiate, or international friendly matches, coaches have as many substitutions as they have players on their bench.

 When Does A Substitution Happen In Soccer?